pickuperast/cyberpoker-server/docs/SELF_HOSTED_RUNNER_SETUP.md

 # GitHub Self-Hosted Runner Setup Guide

-This guide will help you set up a GitHub self-hosted runner on your CyberPoker server for automated deployments.
+ℹ️ **Note:** This guide is for reference only.
+The current deployment uses **SSH-based GitHub Actions** which is simpler and working perfectly.
+You only need this if you want to switch to a self-hosted runner approach.

 ## 🎯 What This Does